Gerryschh/PrimoProgettoTreeWeb/README.md

 This is a Sandbox Website where you can walk around the world with WASD and run with SHIFT.

 # Credits
-This is a project realized in collab with TreeWeb S.r.l.
+This is a project realized in collab with TreeWeb S.R.L. and inspired from simondevyoutube's videos.
-Inspired from simondevyoutube